Japanese Translation Page

 Urushi Natural tree lacquer Becomes more translucent over time. (pronounced "oo-roo-shee") Urushi should be protected from prolonged sunlight, its only enemy.

-Zogan Decorative insert on section Diamond shape insert available in Silver (White sea shell) Adds $55.00
+Zogan Decorative insert on section Diamond shape insert available in Silver (White sea shell).

 The art of Urushi (Lacquerware) originated in the Jomon period (ca. 12,000 B.C. - ca. 400 B.C.) and is recognized worldwide as a distinctively Japanese traditional craft.
 And has attracted worldwide attention in recent times.
 "Wajima-nuri" is the most famous lacquerware producing city in Japan.
 The Nakaya original Wajima nuri fountain pen is carefully coated with several layers of urushi lacquer.